datzilla/RPiMorse/README.md

-This is my first project created in Python.
+This is my first project written in Python and designed to run on Rasberry pi 2 & 3.
-I've started this project to learn Python and a bit of electronics.
-This small python program has been tested and runs on Raspberry Pi 2.
+The python program will allow user to input ascii characters and then convert the input into morse code by emiting light with the LED.

+Instructions:
-You will need to connect a 3.3V LED pos leg to RPi GPIO 4 and the neg leg to one of the RPi GND pin.
+You need to connect a 3.3V LED positive leg to RPi GPIO 4 and the negative leg to one of the RPi GND pin.
-The program allows user to enter an english sentence, translates that sentence to Morse Codes and light up the LED as morse code signal.